Disclosures

 Is Upstart good?

-Upstart has more lenient eligibility requirements than many personal loan lenders, making it a good option if you don’t have great credit.
-It also has a relatively low minimum APR compared to other personal loan lenders, and its maximum loan amount is reasonably high at $50,000.
+Upstart has more lenient eligibility requirements than many personal loan lenders, making it a viable option if you don’t have great credit.
+It also has a relatively low minimum APR compared to other personal loan lenders, and its maximum loan amount is high, at over $50,000.

 However, it only has two options for your loan term — three years or five years.
 Some lenders provide a variety of term lengths ranging up to 84 months or sometimes even longer.